Two Paths to a Dual Agree

 Columbia University offers a three-year and a four-year JD/MBA program.
-For the three-year program, students spend the first year at the Law School, the second year at the Business School, and the third year taking a combination of law and business courses, some of which will count toward both degree requirements.
+Students in the three-year program spend the first year at the Law School, the second year at the Business School, and the third year taking a combination of law and business courses, some of which count toward both degree requirements.

-Students have their summers free to pursue internships or other ventures in order to explore potential career paths.
-Get more information on career services provided to JD/MBA students.
+Students are encouraged to pursue internships or other ventures during the summer in order to explore career paths, and career management services at both schools provide resources to help these endeavors.

-Students must complete all JD requirements, including the first-year Foundation Curriculum, a mandatory 40-hour pro bono requirement, major writing, minor writing, and a Professional Responsibility course.
-Once at the Business School, students are able to "test out" of certain core curriculum classes through exemption exams prior to the beginning of the term and replace them with elective credits.
+Students must complete all JD requirements, including the first-year Foundation Curriculum; a mandatory 40-hours of pro bono work; major writing; minor writing; and a Professional Responsibility course.
+At the Business School, students are able to test out of some core curriculum classes through exemption exams, and may replace them with elective credits.